yguenduez/crate-of-the-week/docs/src/axum.md

 Here we have two endpoints:

 - `/`: This endpoint to the root URL ("/").
 It is mapped to the `root` function.
 - `/users`: This endpoint is used to handle HTTP POST requests to the "/users" URL.
-It is mapped to the `create_user` function, which creates a new user based on the provided JSON data.
+It is mapped to the `create_user` function, which accepts JSON as input (will be extracted) and creates a JSON response from it.

 The callback functions themselves are responsible for handling the incoming requests, where e.g. `Path` variables, `Query` variables or `Json` can be extracted.
 Those functions are responsible for generating the appropriate responses, that can be turned into a HTTP response.